fix8mt/uri/README.md

 </details>

 ## 3. Edit a URI
-Create a URI from the supplied initializer list then edit it.
+Create a URI and then edit it.

 <details><summary><i>source</i></summary>
 <p>